aisingapore/PeekingDuck/docs/source/use_cases/group_size_checking.rst

 **3. Using Object Detection (Optional)**

-It is possible to use object detection nodes such as :mod:`model.yolo` instead of pose estimation.
+It is possible to use :doc:`object detection models </resources/01a_object_detection>` instead of pose estimation.
 To do so, replace the model node accordingly, and replace the node :mod:`dabble.keypoints_to_3d_loc` with :mod:`dabble.bbox_to_3d_loc`.
 The reference or "ground truth length" in this case would be the average height of a human, multiplied by a small factor.

 You might need to use this approach if running on a resource-limited device such as a Raspberry Pi.
 In this situation, you'll need to use the lightweight models; we find lightweight object detectors